 While the world is making an immensely impressive technology improvement and scientific discoveries, the arid regions are still struggling for the food.
 Brown biotechnology thus aims to uplift their economic and social status and make them match the pace of the rest of the world.

-The future of Brown biotechnology relay on GMO for the highest yielding crop with minimum water requirement.
-Making the use of micro-organism extract as a substitute for nutrient and water in such region is other possible development.
+The future of Brown biotechnology relies on GMOs for the highest yielding crop with minimum water requirement.
+Making the use of micro-organism extract as a substitute for nutrients and water in such region is another possible development.
 Further, food preservation in such a high-temperature with low cost is something Brown biotechnology would be working in the future.